SE-sustainability/Project_code/docs/source/screens.rst

 *Mode Widgets*

 The widgets which are created within the mode widget will appear different to every user as they are customised to how the user has added them.
 When each mode is clicked the app will navigate to the specific mode page which will have the reminders for that mode.
 This is achieved by the app retrieving the mode settings from the database based on the user's preferences.
 The modes are sorted into this database with :samp:`mode.id` as the primary key, which is also used as a foreign key for reminders to associate them with a mode.
 The name of the mode is stored under :samp:`mode.description`.
-The rest of the columns within the database are associated with the appearance of the widget for the mode: :samp:`mode.color` for the colour and `mode.icon` for the icon.
+The rest of the columns within the database are associated with the appearance of the widget for the mode: :samp:`mode.color` for the colour and :samp:`mode.icon` for the icon.
 In the bottom right of the widget there is an edit button, which takes users to a page to edit the details of the mode.
 Next to the edit icon, there is a delete icon which will delete the mode by deleting the row in the database so it will no longer show up for the users.
 This widget is the most code-heavy and difficult to implement.

 The code which takes the user to the specific mode using the mode's id: